 This is a one-year hands-on program focusing on the skills required to work in careers involving animal care.
 Students spend a large portion of their time working with animals.
-At the local Humane Society, students develop safe handling skills and learn how to perform physical examinations and treatments.
-The students operate the SLC "Scruffy Dog Salon” where they groom dogs under the supervision of a national certified master groomer.
+Students develop safe handling skills and learn how to perform physical examinations and treatments.
+The students operate the SLC "Scruffy Dog Salon” where they groom dogs under the supervision of experienced groomers.
 Lab time is also spent learning surgical support techniques and basic clinical laboratory procedures which aid in the diagnosis and treatment of disease in domestic animals.

 The program is structured around four areas: